JackDca/Mailpilewiki/GnuPG-interface-security.md

 DNS PKA and draft-wouters-dane-openpgp-02 both operate on the same principle, of DNS records containing references to keys.
 These are more easily spoofed than Nicknym servers, but are still reasonably authoritative.

-keybase.io is somewhat like a "supercharged keyserver".
-Although it has much the same security properties as a PGP keyserver, the fact that keys are managed by keybase users makes it somewhat more trustworthy in practice.

 Keys received by E-mail are practically speaking the core of the TOFU model we're advocating, but we'd like to err on the side of caution when only a single instance of a key has been received for a given e-mail address, specially in the case where multiple instances of an erroneous key may have been received.
 This should also be implemented in such a way as to ignore keys on messages which are tagged as spam.

+keybase.io is somewhat like a "supercharged keyserver".
+Although it has much the same security properties as a PGP keyserver, the fact that keys are managed by keybase users may make it somewhat more trustworthy in practice, but since we don't know that yet.

 PGP keyservers are not very trustworthy, but are quite ubiquitous and useful.
 We give it a low trust score here, but may give it extra points with the bonuses below.